jhudsl/OLD_Cancer_informatics_for_PIs/docs/02-informatics_leadership.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/ViDtnfQ9FHc" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-Become aware of **stereotype threat** - "an internal feeling and concern about confirming a negative stereotype associated with a group (e.g., racial, ethnic, gender, and age) with which the individual identifies"^[3](https://doi.org/10.1111/nyas.14470)^, as well as **microgaressions** "subtle verbal and nonverbal slights, insults, or invalidations directed at individuals due to their membership in a group (e.g., racial, ethnic, gender, sexual orientation, and physical disability), which are rooted in biases about individuals in that group"^[3](https://doi.org/10.1111/nyas.14470)^.
+Become aware of **stereotype threat** - "an internal feeling and concern about confirming a negative stereotype associated with a group (e.g., racial, ethnic, gender, and age) with which the individual identifies"^[3](https://doi.org/10.1111/nyas.14470)^ and how they miss influence your mentees.

+Also, become aware of as  **microgaressions** - "subtle verbal and nonverbal slights, insults, or invalidations directed at individuals due to their membership in a group (e.g., racial, ethnic, gender, sexual orientation, and physical disability), which are rooted in biases about individuals in that group"^[3](https://doi.org/10.1111/nyas.14470)^.

+See [here](https://www.messiah.edu/download/downloads/id/921/Microaggressions_in_the_Classroom.pdf) for a list of examples.

 Importantly, "mentors for students with disabilities should receive training, as needed, on their mentee’s specific disability and should be made aware of the accommodations that students may need to succeed in activities and courses" ^[3](https://doi.org/10.1111/nyas.14470)^.

 2) **Appreciate and acknowledge mentee's differences**.
 Research shows that mentees of underrepresented racial groups would prefer their mentors to directly discuss their background differences and how to best cultivate their career success.
 An attitude of ["color-blindness"](https://doi.org/10.1016/j.jesp.2011.09.010) about race has shown to hinder the success of mentees ^[5](http://dx.doi.org/10.1037/dhe0000106), [6](https://doi.org/10.1016/j.jesp.2011.09.010)^.

+**However, singling out individuals for their differences is often felt as a microaggression.**  There are ways to discuss these topics with your student without singling them out in front of the rest of a group.

 > "Racial/ethnic differences between mentees and mentors in interracial mentoring relationships can pose cultural barriers to effective mentoring of HU (Historically underrepresented) students and even affect students’ professional and psychosocial success, especially when complex racial/ethnic issues are not effectively handled or addressed..." ^[5](http://dx.doi.org/10.1037/dhe0000106)^